 If not handled correctly, this could result in information disclosure if/when full stack traces are displayed.
 Use the application's WEB-INF/web.xml configuration file to trap unhandled exceptions and display a default error page to end users.

 Caplin Trader provides the feature to have conditional web.xml for development (via bladerunner start) and production (when the WAR is created).
-An
+An <error-page> config is included by default in the FX Motif 1.7.1 release - FX Motif is a previous name for FX Professional.

 The following web.xml snippet has the comment tags removed prior to building a WAR: